Yoga Teacher Training

 Format

-Our Spring 200 hour Yoga Teacher Training is conveniently separated into a series of 8 weekends spanning over 3 months.
-This format allows for attendees to continue their other life commitments while studying.
-Over the period of the course, students will complete self-study assignments, classroom hours, exams and all practicum hours.
-A fully virtual training is available.
+Our Spring 220 hour Yoga Teacher Training is a four-week intensive with one day off a week.
+Over the period of the course, students will complete self-study assignments, classroom hours, exams, and all practicum hours.

-Each weekend, significant time is spent on going deeper into your personal practice with meditation, mantra recitation, pranayama and asana, along with lectures, practice teaching and peer reviews.
-There is pre-course work required for completion prior to the first weekend.
+Each week, significant time is spent on going deeper into your personal practice with meditation, mantra recitation, pranayama and asana, along with lectures, practice teaching and peer reviews.
+There is pre-course work required for completion prior to the first week.

 Dates

-These weekends include morning practices of mantra, meditation, pranayama, and asana.
-You will be assigned some days to assist/ observe the lead teacher in the practice room.
-The day typically starts at 6:30 or 7:00 a.m. and ends at the latest 6pm with some breaks in the day.
-Fridays run 10am – 3pm
+These weeks include morning practices of mantra, meditation, pranayama, and asana.
+You will be assigned some days to assist/observe the lead teacher in the practice room.
+Daily course schedule will be made available upon approval of application.

-Afternoon educational sessions are a combination of lecture and practical workshops followed by a late-afternoon seated practice on Sundays.
+Afternoon educational sessions are a combination of lecture, practical workshops, practice teaching and gentle practices.
 Some evening restorative asana practices are assigned for students to attend when convenient.

 Pre-course assignments, videos and readings should be completed prior to the course start date on your own time.

 A certificate of completion will only be issued when all hours and assessments are successfully completed.
-Teaching and content assessments will take place throughout the four months.
+Content assessments will take place throughout the four weeks, with a teaching assessment in the final days.

 Schedule

-The following is a sample, the order of events may vary slightly throughout the course.
+The following are sample days; the order of events may vary slightly throughout the course.
 Times may vary by an hour start or finish.
+One weeknight per week is scheduled for supportive learning events or assisting.

 Faculty

 The only yoga teaching faculty in Victoria actively engaged in academic scientific research.
-Sharing over 150 years of combined teaching Vinyasa & Ashtanga Yoga and Pranayama and educating thousands of students around the world, through workshops and trainings over the past 25 years, our faculty’s combination of higher education, scientific research and deep practical experience is a rarity.
-Arielle is the lead trainer in Victoria, assisted by Kimber.
-Paul, Jeff, Richard, Mary and Anthea have been brought into this training to share their area of expertise.
+Sharing over 120 years of combined teaching Vinyasa & Ashtanga Vinyasa asana, Classical Pranayama and Philosophy, and educating thousands of students around the world, through workshops and trainings over the past 25 years, our faculty’s combination of higher education, scientific research and deep practical experience is a rarity.
+Arielle Nash is the lead trainer in Victoria, assisted by Kimber Allan and Jeff Lichty.
 This ensures each subject matter is led by the best.
-Arielle first met both Paul and Jeff in 2005, as a student at Centered Yoga’s Foundational Training.
-Paul was the lead trainer, and Jeff was an assistant.
-Paul has been leading teacher trainings for 20 years- Arielle has been leading with him in Thailand for the past 10.
-Arielle has been blessed to study with Richard & Mary over the past several years and is honored to have them as a part of the training faculty.
-Anthea has worked with Arielle over the past 9 years and leads the Ayurveda section of the training.
 All members of our faculty have taught together, on their own and alongside each other at different points over the years.

-Arielle Nash , BKin, CSCS, ERYT500 is the director and lead teacher at Ashtanga Yoga Victoria and lead trainer.
-She has been teaching Vinyasa and Ashtanga for nearly 20 years.
+Arielle Nash , MSc., CSCS, ERYT500 is the director of the Sama School and a lead teacher at Ashtanga Yoga Victoria.
+She has been teaching Vinyasa and Ashtanga for 20 years.
 She specializes in anatomy and physiology and their application to yoga practices and has a special interest in fascia’s role in movement and healing.
 She is a certified kinesiologist and has extensive experience in training functional movement and human performance.
 Arielle teaches complex concepts in a clear, relative and easy to understand manner.
-Her curiosity in psychosomatics as relevant to yoga practices, instigated her current Masters of Science research in Exercise Science.
-She teaches anatomy and physiology labs at the University of Victoria and has developed courses summing 1200 hours for yoga teachers.
+Her curiosity in psychosomatics as relevant to yoga practices, instigated her Masters of Science research in Exercise Science.
+She teaches in both the Kinesiology Program and Biology Department at Camosun College and has developed courses summing 1200 hours for yoga teachers.
 As a long term teacher’s teacher and practitioner, she offers a practical, informed, authentic mix of East meets West.

-Jeff Lichty spent sixteen years as a critical care paramedic, which, along with his pre-existing existential inclinations led him to the practice of Yoga.
+Jeff Lichty is the co-founder and former director of Ashtanga Yoga Victoria, he now provides a space for a thriving community of practitioners at his Calgary Yoga School.
+Jeff keeps strong ties to Victoria, returning on a monthly basis to teach and co-lead trainings with Arielle.
+He spent sixteen years as a critical care paramedic, which, along with his pre-existing existential inclinations led him to the practice of Yoga.
 He has traveled to India over 17 times to study directly with Sri K Pattabhi Jois and Sri R Sharath Jois.
-Co-founder and former director of Ashtanga Yoga Victoria, he now provides a space for a thriving community of practitioners at his Calgary Yoga School.
-Jeff is approachable, humourous and practical in his teachings.
+Co-founder and former director of Ashtanga Yoga Victoria, he now provides a space for a thriving community of practitioners at his Calgary Yoga School, while returning Victoria monthly to teach.
+Jeff is approachable, humorous and practical in his teachings.
 He has a real talent for expanding the ordinary definitions of yoga beyond the reach of our current body centric-culture and revealing how these practices powerfully penetrate into all areas of life.

 Course Content

 We are a Registered Yoga Alliance School.
-Our yoga teacher training syllabus exceeds Yoga Alliance’s 200-hour standards.
+Our yoga teacher training syllabus exceeds Yoga Alliance’s 220-hour standards.

 Asana: Asana clinics cover the movements of yoga and detailed alignment of the postural foundations of Ashtanga Vinyasa and Hatha postures.
 It is from this strong foundation of basic forms that variations and modifications can be made.
 This provides an unparalleled base from which to sequence and teach any vinyasa asana practice.
 Thorough progression sequences for Surya Namaskara (sun salutations) are learned that enable graduates to teach a variety of student levels.
 In addition to detailed clinics, each day of the training includes asana practice sessions to assist in learning how to cue postures safely and confidently while deepening personal practice.
 A combination of led Vinyasa classes, Ashtanga Vinyasa and teacher-assisted, self-practice in the Mysore method are practiced.

 Pranayama: We are very fortunate to have the knowledge base and extensive practice experience to correctly teach classical Pranayama.
 Our knowledge was acquired directly from one of the last living masters, Sri.
-O. P. Tiwari and his primary student, Paul Dallaghan.
+O. P. Tiwari and his primary student, Dr. Paul Dallaghan.
 Paul’s one-on-one studentship with Tiwari as well as his PhD studies have made him an authority in the practice, which he, in turn, has taught Arielle alongside Tiwari.
+Arielle has been teaching undiluted breathwork and pranayama for 16 years.
 Jeff has also learned the practice directly from Tiwari and taught it for the past 15 years.
 You will practice classical pranayama, receive a prescription according to your needs, and learn how to teach basic breath regulation.
 Graduates leave confident being able to identify correct breath patterns in students and cues as well as exercises on how to help students correct dysfunctional breath patterns.
 This type of training is not found anywhere else in North America.

 Yoga Kriyas: You will be introduced to, and have the opportunity, to practice classical yoga kriyas (cleansing practices) under the teachers’ guidance.
 The purpose as well as “how to” is covered so students are comfortable continuing this on their own as needed following the yoga teacher training.